LiathDevelopment/Terraria-Launcher/README.md

 ### Important info
 Versions will be downloaded from <a href="https://archive.org">archive.org</a>, meaning download speeds could be slow.
-If you will need to configure Terraria save location and Terraria install location correctly because the data might be deleted or overwritten.
+If you will need to configure your Terraria save location and Terraria install location correctly because the data might be deleted or overwritten.